Aliases for ACER1 Gene

 GeneCards Summary for ACER1 Gene

 ACER1 (Alkaline Ceramidase 1) is a Protein Coding gene.
-Diseases associated with ACER1 include farber lipogranulomatosis.
-Among its related pathways are Metabolism and Sphingolipid metabolism.
+Diseases associated with ACER1 include posterior amorphous corneal dystrophy and farber lipogranulomatosis.
+Among its related pathways are Metabolism and Sphingolipid signaling pathway.
 GO annotations related to this gene include hydrolase activity, acting on carbon-nitrogen (but not peptide) bonds, in linear amides and dihydroceramidase activity.
 An important paralog of this gene is ACER2.

 UniProtKB/Swiss-Prot for ACER1 Gene

 Hydrolyzes the sphingolipid ceramide into sphingosine and free fatty acid at an optimal pH of 8.0.
 Has a highly restricted substrate specificity for the natural stereoisomer of ceramide with D-erythro-sphingosine but not D-ribo-phytosphingosine or D-erythro-dihydrosphingosine as a backbone.
 May have a role in regulating the levels of bioactive lipids ceramide and sphingosine 1-phosphate, as well as complex sphingolipids (By similarity).